Human brains were not yet prepared to absorb the idea of mass murder on the scale of Auschwitz. — Rudolf Vrba

 The main camp in the centre bordered the Oświęcim–Bielsko road running alongside the Soła River.
 After the area’s Polish inhabitants had been removed and their buildings were demolished, the open space was relatively easy to control with electrified fencing, police dogs and guard towers.

 Interviewed by the French filmmaker Claude Lanzmann for the ground-breaking documentary Shoah (1985), Vrba discussed resistance in Auschwitz and his escape from the camp.
-There are a couple of blackouts in this video.
+There are a couple of blackouts in this video, due to YouTube limitations.

 WETZLER ON THE ESCAPE